top of page

 Thanks for subscribing!

 In every leader's journey, a point comes when they can no longer do everything themselves and must begin to enlist others to fulfill the scope of the work.
 At that point, a leader's success is based on their ability to attract, retain, and develop talent.
 Successful leaders surround themselves with great people and effectively bring out the best in the people they work with.
-There is no better way to build talent than to take the time to train people, set clear expectations for them, and give them room to learn and grow.
+As you grow your leadership abilities, you must master the ability to accomplish work through others.

-Focus on doing tasks only you can do.
+Tip 1: Focus on doing what no one else can do.

-As the leader, your goal should only do the work that only you can do.
+As the leader, your goal should be to master delegating.
 The reason for this is partially economic.
 As the leader, you likely are the highest-paid individual within your team.
-When you complete a task that someone else could complete, you raise the cost associated with the completion of that task.
-You also eliminate the opportunity for your employee to feel a sense of accomplishment from executing a task that aligns with their skill sets.
-When you delegate, you provide a learning experience for employees that can help them grow in competence and confidence.
-Over time this growth helps to produce greater competency within your employees.
+When you complete a task that someone else could complete, you raise the cost associated with completing that task.
+You also eliminate the opportunity for your employee to operate within their wheelhouse.
+When you delegate, you allow your employees to grow and gain much-needed experience and confidence.
+Over time, this growth helps produce greater competency among your employees.
 As employees' confidence and competence grow, they can take on increasingly complex challenges, which creates new potential for the organization.

 Tapping into the energy, knowledge, and strengths of others is another excellent reason to delegate.
 We all have different strengths, experiences, and perspectives, which influence the ideas we have and the outcomes we produce.
-You can leverage their strengths by collaborating with others while still influencing outcomes.
-The key here is providing a vision of what you are asking someone else to do and then giving them room to do it.
-When delegating, you want to ensure that the person you select to work on the task has the information and capabilities necessary to execute to your expectation.
+You can leverage your team members' individual strengths by empowering them to take on more complex assignments.
+The key here is providing a vision of what you are asking them to do and then giving them room to do it.
+When delegating, you want to ensure that the person you select to work on the task has the information and capabilities necessary to execute to your expectations.
 You also want to be clear about the parameters of the assignment.
 The better you communicate your expectations upfront, the more likely you will be pleased with the outcome.

 Summary